 A SEPTA bus driver found a four-year-old girl outside in the rain overnight by herself next to a bus stop.

-The driver of a SEPTA Route 54 bus was assaulted by two men early Sunday morning in North Philadelphia.
+Authorities say a SEPTA bus driver was assaulted by two men early Friday morning in North Philadelphia.

 At a special SEPTA board meeting Thursday members of the Religious Leaders Council of Greater Philadelphia commended SEPTA for its efforts to try and prevent the ads.